Stiffcliff/AC31007-AC51003-Agile-Software-Engineering---Group-1/Sprint 2/README.md

 - The nav bar has become half size, and we are unsure as to what has caused this issue.

 ---
+## Day [4] - Scrum Meeting summary
+The Scrum Master for this meeting was Jason Beesla

+### Members Present:
+Jason Beesla, Cameron Sutcliffe, Leia Ainscough, Ivan Amigo, Andrej Kocak and Bernard Aihevba

+### Members Not Present:

+### Apologies:

+### Summary of Conversation:
+Things we did:
+- Jason made the agenda for the Sprint Review today
+- Bernard and Leia worked on the individual maps for each goal page
+- Cameron worked on editing the tables, some internal commentary and burndown and burnup charts
+- Andrej finished the code review on Cameron's work

+Issues/Blockers:
+- Cameron had issues with the multiqueries when carrying out work on the backend editing record functionality.

+---